 by Brian McKay

-But, what if we were to tell you that the packaging you choose should offer more than a pretty appearance?
+But what if we were to tell you that the packaging you choose should offer more than a pretty appearance?
 In many ways, this is like dating.
 A potential partner could look great, but that relationship won't last if the benefits end there.
 The same applies to your product packaging.
 It can look great, but it’ll still fail to keep customer interest if it falls down in these three significant ways.

-Packages which don’t retain product quality
+Packages that don’t retain product quality

 Packages also need to reflect product quality.
-A company that will design packaging boxes can create a look that adds additional value to your product.
+A company that will design packaging boxes can create a look that adds value to your product.
 If any company has shown the value of packaging for receiving a premium price, it is Apple.
 Take a look at their packaging.

 PxHere Image